 Focus on the joy

-1. Helps us to appreciate our lives just as they are
+1. It helps us to appreciate our lives just as they are

 Gratitude has been shown to have many benefits in terms of our happiness, health, life satisfaction and the way we relate to others.
-Apparently keeping a gratitude journal can increase our long-term well-being by as much as 10%! (source)
+Keeping a gratitude journal can increase our long-term well-being by as much as 10%! (source)

 Being grateful is a wonderful feeling and an appreciation of what we have can enable us to get the very best out of life just as it is.
-After all, there’s no better time to be grateful than in the present moment because happiness is our daily journey, not a destination.
+There’s no better time to be grateful than in the present moment because happiness is our daily journey, not a destination.

-Taking a moment to consider the things we’re grateful for can stop us moving through life in autopilot.
-This can help us to become more aware of our lives as we’re in them.
+Taking a moment to consider the things we’re grateful for can stop us moving through life on autopilot.
 This may sound like a simple concept but when we stop dwelling on the past or thinking about the future, we’ll undoubtedly take more enjoyment from the small everyday moments.
-Instead of rushing to get to the next thing in life.
+Instead of rushing to get to the next thing.

-3. Encourages us to see the glass half full
+3. It encourages us to see the glass half full

 Life will always be filled with challenges, but by taking the time to actively seek joy we can approach the difficult times more positively.
-Even on the harder days, there will always be a glimmer of joy – noticing the beauty of nature, a message from a friend and so on.
-So, by taking the time to actively celebrate these moments we’re less likely to be consumed by our troubles.
+Even on the harder days, there will always be a glimmer of joy – the beauty of nature, a message from a friend, a calming cup of tea and so on.
+By taking the time to actively celebrate these moments we’re less likely to be consumed by our troubles.

-4. Helps to identify what makes us happy
+4. It helps to identify what makes us happy

 Keeping a gratitude journal enables us to establish what makes us happy and with this, we can identify if any themes are emerging.
-Happiness triggers may be as simple as going for a walk or relaxing with a book, once you’re aware you can make space for them and ensure they’re always present in your life.
+Happiness triggers may be as simple as going for a walk or relaxing with a good book, once you’re aware of what makes you happy you can ensure there’s an abundance of it!

 Many of us lead busy lives with limited time to relax and reflect, but by keeping a gratitude journal, we can create a positive daily habit giving ourselves some much-needed attention.
 This is especially beneficial if we spend our time helping others because it gives us a moment to look inward.
-Personal reflection can be extremely insightful and it enables us to get the very best from our lives.
+Personal or self-reflection can be extremely insightful.
+It enables us to learn and grow and to get the very best from our lives.